mathewgomas-alfred/mathewgomas.io/general_concepts/colors/viewing_conditions.rst

 Another example where metamerism messes things up is with screen projections.

 We have a presentation where we mark one type of item with red, another with yellow and yet another with purple.
-On a computer the difference between the colors are very obvious.
+On a computer the differences between the colors are very obvious.

 .. figure:: /images/en/color_category/Krita_metamerism_presentation.svg
    :figwidth: 800